spartrekus/dual-boot-NetBSD-Linux/README.md

 create /grub with its config file as indicated below.

-How to install GRUB2 on NetBSD
-This how-to explains the steps needed to install GRUB2 on an existing i386/AMD64 NetBSD-installation.
-The steps should work on a properly chroot'ed system too.
-Tested on NetBSD 6.0 AMD64:

 First of all, either download the package, using pkgin install grub2, or build it yourself from package sources (/usr/pkgsrc/sysutils/grub2).